fedosejev/restful-api-express-mongoose/README.md

-# RESTful API with Node.js, Express.js, MongoDB and Mongoose.
+# RESTful API with Node.js, Express.js, Mongoose and MongoDB.

-Example of a RESTful API built with Node.js, Express.js, MongoDB and Mongoose.
+Example of a RESTful API built with Node.js, Express.js, Mongoose and MongoDB.

 ## RESTful API endpoints